Acquittal by the attorney’s blood.

-This article has also appeared on Christ Hold Fast.
+This article has also appeared on 1517.

 Look on my affliction and deliver me, for I do not forget your law.
 Plead my cause and redeem me; give me life according to your promise!
 Salvation is far from the wicked, for they do not seek your statutes.
 Great is your mercy, O Lord; give me life according to your rules.
 Many are my persecutors and my adversaries, but I do not swerve from your testimonies.
 I look at the faithless with disgust, because they do not keep your commands.
 Consider how I love your precepts!
 Give me life according to your steadfast love.
 The sum of your word is truth, and every one of your righteous rules endures forever.
-(Ps 119:153–160)
+(Ps.
+119:153–160)

 One of my favorite shows in recent memory is the American law enforcement drama Law & Order.
 I’m sure you’re familiar with this 20-season-long series, but if not, it’s safe to say that it has basically set the standard for legal procedural television shows.
-The long-running show was a serious look at the U.S. criminal justice system, giving ample looks at both sides of law-enforcement: investigation and prosecution.
+The long-running show was a serious look at the U.S. criminal justice system, giving ample looks at both sides of law enforcement: investigation and prosecution.
 More often than not, the plot of the current episode would revolve around other current crimes in the headlines, with names and motivations only slightly altered.
 The success of the show inspired multiple spin-offs, but none captured the right balance of characters as the original series.
 It’s the quintessential courtroom drama, to which all its successors could only wish to aspire to its outstanding production and execution.

 The parts that intrigued me the most were always those that focused on the prosecution.
 There’s something about the way Hollywood films courtrooms that makes nearly everyone want to be a lawyer — when most lawyers are, perhaps, disgusted with the way their profession has been bastardized by the fanciful imaginations and dramatizations of screenwriters.
 For the sake of the show, we give it the benefit of the doubt, but in reality, not all courtrooms are that dramatic nor is every case picked up by a particular firm.
-Prior to any counsel being given, the attorneys want to ensure your case is worth the taking, proving substantial and profitable.
-There’s depositions and investigations and retainers and securities, all which parse and protect the firm from acquiring any unwanted cases.
+Prior to any counsel being given, the attorneys want to ensure your case is worth taking, proving substantial and profitable.
+There are depositions and investigations and retainers and securities, all of which parse and protect the firm from acquiring any unwanted cases.
 You don’t see that on Law & Order, or any other jurisprudence show.

 Dissimilarly, yet divinely, another attorney rises to our aid.
 He comes being the perfect defense and it’s to this counsel to which the psalmist cries for deliverance in this 20th stanza of Psalm 119.
 This barrister performs no prior investigation nor procures any sort of retainer.
 Your cry for help is all that’s necessary for him to take your case.

 This is your Advocate, your Attorney, the Lord Jesus Christ.
 As does the psalmist, so should we bring our case before divine arbitration.
-“Look on my affliction and deliver me,” he cries (Ps 119:153), yearning for outside superintendence — something that happens only when we’ve come to the very end of ourselves.
+“Look on my affliction and deliver me,” he cries (Ps.
+119:153), yearning for outside superintendence — something that happens only when we’ve come to the very end of ourselves.
 Indeed, this is why God permits us to stumble, that in our duress, we might earnestly weep for an alien deliverance, an outside Rescuer.
-This is only secured by the word of our Advocate.
-(Ps 119:154) Nothing that we can do or say can ever sway the judge to reconsider his verdict.
+This is only secured by the word of our Advocate (Ps.
+119:154).
+Nothing that we can do or say can ever sway the judge to reconsider his verdict.
 We stand guilty, condemned.
 Yet we do not stand alone.
 Jesus is uniquely interested in the suffering of his children.
 God’s hand is predisposed to relieve your troubles.

 Therefore, we must let our Attorney speak for us.
 So often, in our pride and delusion, we want to speak for ourselves, plead our own cause, and put forth our own merit.
-But this is a losing endeavor, a fool’s errand for whom “salvation is far.”
-(Ps 119:155) The world talks as though they need no saving, and even if they did, it’d be found in themselves.
+But this is a losing endeavor, a fool’s errand for whom “salvation is far” (Ps.
+119:155).
+The world talks as though they need no saving, and even if they did, it’d be found in themselves.
 So long as we seek our own comfort and counsel, peace and pardon are forever out of reach.
 No gun in the armory of man can win the battle for our liberation.
 And it’s not as though Christ has abandoned them; it’s they who’ve renounced him, refusing his arbitration.
 It’s our unbelief in God’s grace that keeps it from us.
 And so it is that sinners punish themselves by entering death without the Life applied to them.

 Assurances from the attorney.

 Only God our Advocate is able to plead the case which leads to our acquittal.
 Jesus’s defense always leads to our deliverance.
 When the cries for help are uttered and God considers your case, he takes you under his wing and engages the arraignment with a right and ready defense.
 “Plead my cause and redeem me,” the psalmist says, “give me life according to your promise!”
-(Ps 119:154) He certainly knew he needed redeeming.
+(Ps.
+119:154).
+He certainly knew he needed to be redeemed.
 His state was one that demanded a rescue.
 Thus we might say the psalmist’s hope was born, not in himself, but in simultaneous knowledge of his own guilt and of a righteous defender of the guilty.
 Christ is such an Attorney, one who’s not afraid to take your case.
 Who needs an advocate more than the afflicted?
 Who needs a remedy more than the ailing?
 Who needs a Savior more than the sinner?
 There’s no circumstance too guilty, too far gone, too marred by sin for Christ to intervene and take up as his own.

 Dependence and devotion.

 Our sweetness in sorrow is the sureness of God’s gospel.
 The steadfast truth of Christ’s grace is our continual comfort in all calamity.
-The truth and love of God are the pillars of the Christian faith, and these are, like his very person, unfailing and unending.
-(Ps 119:160) We stand before God condemned, yet not condemned, owning the righteousness of the law through faith.
+The truth and love of God are the pillars of the Christian faith, and these are, like his very person, unfailing and unending (Ps.
+119:160).
+We stand before God condemned, yet not condemned, owning the righteousness of the law through faith.
 The glory of the gospel and the mystery of grace is that the very righteousness demanded is the very righteousness provided.

 Our monstrous sins required nothing less than the steep stoop of deity in order to bridge the gulf between a holy God and an unholy creature.
 This is what our true and better Lawyer does for us.
 God made and met the demands of the law in his Son, Christ Jesus.
 The life of the Christian is one of sensible helplessness in himself but assured confidence in Christ.
 Confidence that arises out of the echoes of our Advocate’s counsel.
 Confidence that’s built upon the sure words of the Father.
 Confidence that endures the storms of earth and hell.
 The rock of our assurance is the eternality of God.
 The words of our acquittal roar from our Attorney’s blood.

-Charles Bridges, Psalm 119: An Exposition (Carlisle, PA: Banner of Truth, 2002), 412.
+Charles Bridges, Psalm 119: An Exposition (Carlisle, PA: Banner of Truth, 2002).